The Course:

 Tara Iti

 It took the clearing of a former pine plantation to restore the site to native duneland.
-It then took a further two years to meticulously craft the gently contoured holes, sculpt the rugged dunes and create all those bumps and hollows around the large and indistinctly defined greens.
+It then took a further two years for Doak to meticulously craft the gently contoured holes, sculpt the rugged dunes and create all those bumps and hollows around the large and indistinctly defined greens.
 The overall impression produced is that the wind shaped this course, and nature took care of the rest.

 Beyond Tara Iti's rolling undulating fairways there's plenty of sand, but no bunkers (you can ground your club anywhere).
 Doak's open links-style layout, with holes inspired by Cypress Point and the great links of Britain and Ireland, offers stunning views of the Hauraki Gulf, offshore islands and the spectacular Pacific Ocean beyond.